Ch 1: Crime Control in

 Regardless of fluctuations in the

-crime rate, Reiman’s thesis has been validated through six editions of
+crime rate, the Rich Get Richer's thesis has been validated through

 and there is an expanding number of poor people in prison.
 Chapter 1